GaloisInc/helib-demos/simon-writeup.md

 ----------------------

-Given that blocks in SIMON 64/128 come in chunks of 32, our first implementation converted each block into two vectors with 32 bits in each, then padded them with zeroes up to n.
+Given that blocks in SIMON 64/128 come in chunks of 32, our first implementation converted each block into two vectors with 32 bits in each, then padded them with zeros up to nSlots.

 >    [simon-blocks.cpp]
 >